The most affordable drug and alcohol residential rehab available in the UK.

 The most supported alcohol home detox available in the UK.
 You will find all the details for this at AlcoholHomeDetox.co.uk

 ALCOHOL REHAB – 2 week Residential Alcohol Rehab £3250 (Including a tailored medical detox)

 ADUS Healthcare – Low cost Alcohol Rehab programs range from between 10 days -12 weeks.
-We Have Alcohol Detox Units available all over the UK.
+Our Alcohol Detox Units are available all over the UK.
 We aim to help clients gain long term abstinence from alcohol.
-We offer residential rehab or Home rehab.
+Residential rehab or Home detox available.

 ONLINE ALCOHOL REHAB – 28 days All done via your computer online £1,299

 This is perfect for clients with busy lives, families to look after, business’s to run etc. Full assessment followed by 28 consecutive days of group sessions.
 The sessions are one hour per day, with daily activities.
 Plus one to one sessions with your dedicated alcohol counsellor once a week.
 This is a great relaxed program.
 Max of 8 clients in a group.
 For more details go to OnlineAlcoholRehab.co.uk

 DRUG DETOX – 10 days Residential Drug Detox £2,395